-If initiator X issues a command other than Inquiry or Request Sense while a Unit Attention condition flag is stored for initiator X, the WREN V shall not perform the command and shall report Check Condition status.
-If a Request Sense is issued next, the Unit Attention condition will be reported and cleared (flag negated) as noted in the preceding paragraph.
-If another command other than Request Sense or Inquiry is issued instead, the WREN V shall perform the command and return the appropriate status.
-The Unit Attention condition for initiator X is cleared (flag negated) and the sense data and flag indicating there has been a Unit Attention condition are lost.
+If an initiator issues a command other than Inquiry or Request Sense while a Unit Attention Condition exists for that initiator, the WREN V HH shall not perform the command and shall report Check Condition status.
+If a Request Sense is issued next, the Unit Attention condition will be reported and cleared as noted in the preceding paragraph.
+If another command other than Request Sense or Inquiry is issued instead, the WREN V HH shall perform the command and return the appropriate status.
+The Unit Attention condition for that initiator is cleared and the sense data is lost.